Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Performance Analysis of CodeIP

 Table~\ref{tab:codeip} reports the reproduced results for CodeIP, a grammar-guided multi-bit watermarking method that employs a type prediction model trained on CodeSearchNet for grammar-aware token selection during code generation.
 All experiments are based on the original implementation and evaluated on four benchmarks: MBPP+, HumanEval+, HumanEvalPack-C++, and HumanEvalPack-Java.

 CodeIP maintains high detectability, achieving AUROC values above 0.94 across all datasets.
 This result indicates that grammar-based watermark insertion enables reliable message extraction.
-However, the strong detection capability is accompanied by severe degradation in correctness and imperceptibility.
-The pass@1 scores decrease sharply, approaching zero on HumanEval+ and HumanEvalPack-C++, which shows that syntactic validity enforced by the type predictor does not ensure functional accuracy.
-The large perplexity gap of up to +4.9 indicates that the interaction between watermarking and type-prediction constraints distorts the token distribution, causing deviations from the model’s natural generation pattern.
+However, this detection capability is accompanied by substantial drops in correctness and imperceptibility.
+The pass@1 scores decrease sharply, approaching zero on HumanEval+ and HumanEvalPack-C++, which shows that syntactic validity enforced by the type predictor does not necessarily imply functional correctness.
+The large perplexity gap of up to +4.9 indicates that the interaction between watermarking and type-prediction constraints can shift the token distribution, leading to deviations from the model’s natural generation pattern.

 Table~\ref{tab:codeip_stem} presents the \texttt{STEM} scores of CodeIP under different weight settings.
 Across all configurations, detectability remains consistently high, while correctness- or imperceptibility-focused \texttt{STEM} scores are significantly lower than those of other methods.
 Even under weight settings emphasizing correctness or imperceptibility, CodeIP does not achieve balanced performance, showing limited robustness under varying evaluation preferences.
-These findings demonstrate that maximizing watermark detectability without syntax awareness severely degrades code quality.
+These findings demonstrate that maximizing watermark detectability alone severely degrades code quality.
 In contrast, \texttt{STONE} embeds watermarks only within non-syntax tokens and achieves stable performance across correctness, detectability, and imperceptibility as captured by the \texttt{STEM} metric.